 Job twice mentions a creature called "Leviathan" (3:8; 41:1).
 The first time (3:8) alludes to the practice of "arousing Leviathan."
 This mythical sea monster of Ugarit (named "Lotan") had seven heads and lived in the sea.
-When aroused, it would stretch so high in the sky it eclipsed the light to the earth by "swallowing the moon or sun "(Smick, 215).
+When aroused, it would stretch so high in the sky that it eclipsed the light to the earth by "swallowing the moon or sun "(Smick, 215).
 Ugaritic enchanters pronounced curses upon people by raising Leviathan, so Job, in this moment of despair over his sufferings, is inviting the enchanters to raise Leviathan and thus remove the light (i.e., existence) of the day of his birth.
 Job, in effect, employs mythological terms to express his wish that he never existed at all.

-The belief that a large creature (especially a sea creature) could swallow the sun or moon is common among mythologies of several ancient peoples.
+The belief that a large creature, especially a sea creature, could swallow the sun or moon is common among the mythologies of several ancient peoples.
 Some of them include the people of India, China, Burma, Scandinavia, the Tartar tribe of the Chuwashes, Mongolia, Iraq, Israel (folklore), the Negritos of Borneo, and the Canaanites.
-Even the Romans and Greeks had similar mythologies (Gastor, 787-78).
+Even the Romans and Greeks had similar mythologies (Gastor, 577-78).
 Gastor writes of Leviathan, "The name Leviathan is a fanciful invention of popular lore.
-It means properly "Coiling" or "Wrigley," and the monster is also called, both [in Isaiah] and in the Canaanite text from Ugarit, 'Aqaltan, 'the Tortuous" (p.
+It means properly 'Coiling' or 'Wrigley,' and the monster is also called, both [in Isaiah] and in the Canaanite text from Ugarit, 'Aqaltan, the Tortuous'" (p.
 577).

 The second mention of Leviathan in the book of Job comes from the mouth of God Himself (41:1-34).
-Here we see, in contrast with the usage in Job 3:8, a detailed description of the animal; in fact, this passage contains the most explicit details of any of the fourteen animals the Lord mentions in his talks with Job (38:39-39:30; 40:15-41:34).
-That the Leviathan mentioned here is not a mythical creature is supported by the following evidence: (1) Man attempted to capture and tame it to no avail (41:1-11, 26-34), and (2) It is spoken of in conjunction with behemoth (the hippopotamus) of which it shares many common characteristics (cf. Job 40:15-24).
-Most feel that Leviathan is a crocodile due to its tough skin (41:13-17, 23), ferocious jaw (41:14), difficulty to capture (41:6) and hideous movements of its eyes, nose and mouth (41:18-21).
-However, since the crocodile has weak limbs in contrast to 41:12, probably some marine dinosaur was in view (cf. notes, 379).
+Here we see, in contrast with the usage in Job 3:8, a detailed description of the animal; in fact, this passage contains the most explicit details of any of the fourteen animals the LORD mentions in his talks with Job (38:39-39:30; 40:15-41:34).
+That the Leviathan discussed here is not a mythical creature is supported by the following evidence: (1) Man attempted to capture and tame it to no avail (41:1-11, 26-34), and (2) It is spoken of in conjunction with behemoth (another actual animal) of which it shares many common characteristics (cf. Job 40:15-24).
+Most feel that Leviathan is a crocodile due to its tough skin (41:13-17, 23), ferocious jaw (41:14), difficulty in capturing (41:6), and hideous movements of its eyes, nose, and mouth (41:18-21).
+However, since the crocodile has weak limbs in contrast to those of a marine dinosaur, as seen in 41:12, an aquatic dinosaur was likely in view (cf. notes, 379).